JVrabel/JVrabel.github.io/_pages/about.md

 The site is under construction!
 Sorry for (temporarily) limited information.

-I am a Ph.D. candidate in applied physics at [CEITEC]: https://www.ceitec.eu/ in the Czech Republic.
+I am a Ph.D. candidate in applied physics at [CEITEC](https://www.ceitec.eu/) in the Czech Republic.
 My research focuses on interpretable machine learning (ML) applied to spectroscopic data and physics-inspired learning.
 Lately, I've been delving into ML foundations, where I work on sparsity (lottery tickets), overparametrization (NTK, double descent, mode connectivity), and general interpretability.

 When I'm not busy with ML experiments, you can find me bouldering or cycling on a gravel bike.
 I also enjoy hiking, playing guitar, and reading physics books from my vast collection.